 * Rebels progress, target takeover of Congo

-* Goma quiet after army, U.N. give up fight over lakeside city
+* Goma quiet after army, U.N. give up fight over lakeside

 * Rebels now in control of strategic town of Sake